Skip to main navigation Skip to content

 Ballot

-Voting on the Maintenance Services Enterprise Agreement will be conducted online or by phone from [DATE].
+Voting on the Maintenance Services Enterprise Agreement will be conducted online or by phone from Thursday 11 June.

 Mater has engaged CorpVote, an independent provider specialising in secure and confidential voting processes, to manage the ballot.